Amaha / / / The Role Of Your Partner In Baby Blues

 Becoming parents to a newborn child can be an exhilarating experience.
 To be able to bond with a small life that you created can feel magical.
 However, sometimes that might not always be the case, and that’s okay.
 As new parents, you might go through a roller coaster of emotions when the baby enters your world.
 No matter how much you try, nothing seems to prepare you for an event like this.

 While you celebrate bringing life into this world, this joy is often foreshadowed by baby blues.
-Baby blues are feelings of sadness typically new mothers experience for some time after the baby is born.
-Symptoms like feelings of sadness and anxiousness, crying for no reason, being grumpy or moody and not feeling like yourself are common during this time.
+Baby blues are feelings of sadness that new mothers typically experience for some time after the baby is born.
+Symptoms like feelings of sadness and anxiousness, crying for no reason, being grumpy or moody, and not feeling like yourself are common during this time.

 After the baby is born, mothers are physically and emotionally exhausted.
 Baby blues result from a sudden fluctuation of hormones, along with the physical and emotional challenges that come along with childbirth.
 New mothers struggle with baby blues for about two weeks after the birth of their baby.
-During pregnancy and childbirth, estrogen and progesterone reach their peak and suddenly deplete.
-The body needs some time to adjust to this rapid flux of hormones causing ups and downs in emotions.
+During pregnancy and childbirth, estrogen and progesterone reach their peak and are suddenly depleted.
+The body needs some time to adjust to this rapid flux of hormones, causing ups and downs in emotions.

 Fortunately, there are ways to cope with these feelings and return to your usual self.
 In times like these, mothers look up to their partners for help and support.